Serbia: Economy

-Serbia has an unfavourable trade balance: imports exceed exports by 25%.
-Serbia's exports, however, recorded a steady growth in the 2010s reaching $19.2 billion in 2018.
-The country has free trade agreements with the EFTA and CEFTA, a preferential trade regime with the European Union, a Generalised System of Preferences with the United States, and individual free trade agreements with Russia, Belarus, Kazakhstan, and Turkey.
+Serbia has an unfavourable balance of trade: imports exceed exports by 26.6%.
+Serbia's exports of goods, however, records steady growth reaching $37.3 billion in 2025.
+The country is a member of the CEFTA, a free-trade area covering the Western Balkans and Moldova.
+It has a preferential trade regime with the European Union and EFTA, and individual free trade agreements with China, Russia, Turkey, Kazakhstan, and Belarus.